edenaxe/edenaxe/README.md

 #### About Me
 - 🌎 I'm a climate change and sustainability professional
-- 😎 I’m interested in exploring data science (especially if it covers climate change, sustainability, coffee, or climbing)
+- 😎 I’m interested in data science (especially if it covers climate change, sustainability, coffee, or climbing)
 - 📚 I’m always learning and excited to collab

 #### Languages + Tools